anacletu/ml-intrusion-detection-cicids2017/README.md

    - The `NetworkAnomalyDetector` class handles feature extraction, anomaly detection, and alert generation.
 The `NetworkAnomalyGUI` provides a user interface for monitoring and controlling the NIDS.
 The prototype is designed for deployment on a resource-constrained device.

    The prototype is being tested on a Raspberry Pi 5 in a simulated network environment using the Atomic Red Team framework for attack simulations (e.g. DoS, portscan, botnet activity).
 Results will be available soon.

-**Key Features:**

-- **Resource-Constrained Focus:** Designed for low-power devices like the Raspberry Pi, making it suitable for small businesses and home networks.
-- **Anomaly-Based Detection:** Detects both known and unknown threats by identifying deviations from normal network behavior.
-- **XGBoost Algorithm:** Leverages the efficient and high-performing XGBoost algorithm for anomaly detection.
-- **Real-time Traffic Analysis:** Analyzes network traffic in real-time using `scapy`.
-- **User Interface:** Provides a graphical user interface for monitoring and managing alerts.
-- **Simulated Test Environment:** Uses Atomic Red Team for realistic attack simulations.
-- **Structured Logging and Reporting:** Logs alerts in JSON format and includes a reporting mechanism to generate performance statistics.

 ## Getting Started